 Sprague Lake Sunrise - Sprague Lake offers a great mountain range reflecting in a subalpine lake, dependent on the lake thawing by May.
 Some mornings you can get great reflections, and the wide view offers a good number of compositions.
 This destination requires a start time 45 minutes before sunrise.
 Because it is only about 25 minutes from Estes Park this starting destination can be part of a 4, 6, or 8 hour tour, and from here we can focus on more landscapes, macros and flower shots, or wildlife.

 Spring Flowers - The first flowers of spring generally show up on April 5th or so.
+Until late April they are very rare and weather dependent.
 By May there is a better selection of flowers to shot.
 And by late May the options are great.

 Glacier Creek and other Falls- May- Spring offers some great chances to photograph river cascades and waterfalls as they grow in strength as the snow melt.
 These can be drive up or hiking destinations.
 (Currently not available due to road construction)